Development Setup

 |---|---|---|---|

-| Layout, styling, colors | ui_xml/*.xml | No | Yes — auto-detected |
+| Layout, styling, colors | ui_xml/*.xml | No | Yes — ON by default for native builds |

 | Logic, bindings, handlers | src/*.cpp, include/*.h | Yes (make -j) | No |